leaysgur/slides/docs/pxg_lt_20200520/index.md

 ## Browser extension to the resucue!

-- Create extension to remove tweets include unavailable contents
+- Extension to remove tweets include unavailable contents
 - Run it on
   - initial page loaded
   - new tweets added